keithballinger/vexel/.conductor/plan.md

 - [x] Implement Feature: Define `PageIndex` and `SeqKVHandle` structs.
 (Started: 2025-12-07 14:15, Completed: 2025-12-07 14:17)

 ### Task: Implement Basic CPU Backend (`inference/backend/cpu/`)
-- [ ] Write Failing Tests: For the `Backend` interface definition (as an empty interface at this stage, focusing on structural correctness).
+- [x] Write Failing Tests: For the `Backend` interface definition (as an empty interface at this stage, focusing on structural correctness).
+(Started: 2025-12-07 14:20, Completed: 2025-12-07 14:22)
 - [ ] Implement Feature: Define the `Backend` interface.
 - [ ] Write Failing Tests: For a basic `cpuBackend` implementation (e.g., `CreateStream` returning a dummy stream, `Device` returning `DeviceCPU`).
 - [ ] Implement Feature: Create a placeholder `cpuBackend` that implements the `Backend` interface for initial development and testing without GPU dependencies.